 It is recommended that you view the property before you sign a lease, therefore, you may need to wait until you are in Australia before arranging this type of accommodation.

 Student Accommodation Complexes - Purpose built to cater for students, they are a popular accommodation option because they often offer a social atmosphere through organised social activities for residents.
-In most cases, you can rent a single furnished room in an apartment with shared kitchen, lounge and bathroom facilities.
+In most cases, you can rent a single furnished room in an apartment with a shared kitchen, lounge and bathroom facilities.
 You can usually book this style of accommodation before you leave home.

 Find out more about long-term accommodation near your campus.